60 DAYS MONEY-BACK GUARANTEE

 Cultural Landmarks

 This region is home to many cultural landmarks.
 Princeton University, one of the oldest and most prestigious universities in the United States, is located here.
 Its stunning Gothic architecture and the university’s art and history museums are open to the public.
 Additionally, the McCarter Theatre in Princeton and the State Theatre New Jersey in New Brunswick offer a wide range of performances throughout the year, showcasing local and international talent.
+For those exploring nearby areas, there are also plenty of things to do in Point Pleasant, New Jersey (NJ), where you can enjoy the beautiful boardwalk and local seafood restaurants.

 Notable Attractions in the Region